catalogicsoftware/velero_block/site/content/docs/main/customize-installation.md

 If you've already run `velero install` without the `--use-node-agent` flag, you can run the same command again, including the `--use-node-agent` flag, to add the file system backup to your existing install.

+## Block volume backup

+Block volume backup is supported for CSI volumes with Kopia uploader.
+To allow the Agent to access the block device, Agent must be installed in privileged mode.
+To enable it set `velero install` flags `--use-node-agent --privileged-agent --uploader-type "kopia" --features EnableCSI`.
+When running a backup set the `backup create` flag `--snapshot-move-data`.

 ## Default Pod Volume backup to file system backup

 By default, `velero install` does not enable the use of File System Backup (FSB) to take backups of all pod volumes.
 You must apply an [annotation](file-system-backup.md/#using-opt-in-pod-volume-backup) to every pod which contains volumes for Velero to use FSB for the backup.